Quick start guide

 ]

-Users could then register accounts by visiting the URL /accounts/register/.
+Users would then be able to register by visiting the URL /accounts/register/.

 The following URL names are defined by django_registration.backends.one_step.urls: